 About the Data Observatory

 We introduce you to Puerto Rico’s platform for those committed to strengthen and expand the philanthropic field: The Data Observatory.
-After five years of creating tools, collecting data, and publishing research that expands our field, we have designed a unique user-friendly tool where you can access data about Puerto Rico’s social sector in a single place.
+After five years of creating tools, collecting data, and publishing research that expands our field, we have designed a unique user-friendly platform where you can access data about Puerto Rico’s social sector in a single place.

 Here’s what you’ll find in our Data Observatory:

-🤖 FiPi: Your Data Bestie: We introduce you to FiPi, a chatbot that will accompany you in your exploration and research of data.
+🤖 FiPi (Your Data Bestie) We introduce you to FiPi, a chatbot that will accompany you in your exploration and research of data.
 Not sure where to find a full list of organizations working on education, ask FiPi about it and it will give you the information right away!

 🗂️ Data Collection: Additionally, we also hope that you can contribute to this open-source tool where we will track the social impact of the philanthropic sector long-term.
 Through regular surveys and data collection from users, the observatory will also provide data to have an overarching understanding of the social sector and key issues in Puerto Rico.
-We will regularly collect real-time data concerning tendencies or emerging issues.
+We will regularly collect real-time data concerning tendencies or emerging topics of interest.

-📣 Virtual Community Space: You will have access to a discussion forum when you use the data observatory.
+📣 Virtual Community Space: You will have access to a discussion forum when you use the Data Observatory.
 By participating in this virtual community space, we can hold important conversations, debates, and collective analysis of data.
 In this way, the Data Observatory will not only serve as an essential tool to understand the field but also as a key space for the diversification of thought and perspectives in our sector.

 Whether it is by using our data observatory for your work, providing your data, or being a part of the conversation, community spaces for debate produce more impactful philanthropy and strengthen the social sector.